Autumn & Winter Highlights

 some interesting birds present.

-The bird hide & feeding station is a good place to view the resident woodland birds – Blue, Great, Coal, Long-tailed and Marsh Tits.
-Dunnock, Nuthatch, Woodpeckers and Willow Tits visits occasionally.
+The bird hide & feeding station is a good place to view the resident woodland birds – Blue, Great, Coal, Long-Tailed & Marsh Tits, Dunnock, Nuthatch, Woodpeckers & Finches.
+Willow Tit visits occasionally.

 Over-wintering adult butterflies may appear during a warm spell – Small Tortoiseshell, Peacock & Comma.